Towards Evaluating the Robustness of Visual State Space Models: Robustness of Vision State Space Models

-\underline{\textbf{Robustness against Global Corruptions}:} The performance of various models on ImageNet-C is reported in terms of the mean corruption error (mCE) in Tab.~\ref{tab:common_corrup_main}.
+\underline{\textbf{Robustness against Global Corruptions}:} The performance of various models on ImageNet-C is reported in terms of the mean corruption error (mCE) in Tab.~\ref{tab:robustness}.
 The mCE (\textit{lower is better}) represents the average error of the model across various common corruptions at multiple intensity levels, normalized by the ResNet-50's standard accuracy.
-VSSM-T has the lowest mCE among all the \textit{`T'} versions, followed by VSSM-S, which performs significantly better than its \textit{`S'} counterparts.
-However, among the \textit{`B'} family, ViT-B achieves the lowest mCE score, possibly due to its pretraining on ImageNet21k and finetuning on ImageNet 1k.
-Notably, the mCE error of all Base models (VSSM, Swin, ConvNext) is larger than their Small counterparts, indicating that robust performance may not uniformly improve with model size.
-Similarly, the top-1 classification accuracy on domain-shifted datasets, including {ImageNetV2}~\cite{recht2019imagenet}, {ImageNet-A}~\cite{hendrycks2021natural}, {ImageNet-R}~\cite{hendrycks2021many}, and {ImageNet-S}~\cite{gao2022large} is shown in Tab.~\ref{tab:robustness}. \textit{\textbf{VSSM-T and VSSM-S have the least average performance drop compared to their Swin and ConvNext-based counterparts.}} For Base models, ViT performs the best, which may be attributed to its pretraining on the larger ImageNet21k dataset.
+VMamba-T has the lowest mCE among all the \textit{`T'} versions, followed by MambaVision-S, which performs significantly better than its \textit{`S'} counterparts.
+However, among the \textit{`B'} family, ViT-B achieves the lowest mCE score, , possibly due to ImageNet21k pretraining and ImageNet 1k finetuning.
+The table also shows top-1 accuracy on domain-shifted datasets (ImageNetV2, ImageNet-A, ImageNet-R, ImageNet-S). \textit{`T'} and \textit{`S'} versions of VMamba and MambaVision demonstrate the least average performance drop compared to Swin and ConvNext counterparts.
+For \textit{`B'} models, ViT performs best, likely due to ImageNet21k pretraining.
+For more results, see Appendix~\ref{app:imagent_domain}.
+Furthermore, in Appendix \ref{app:calibration}, we report Expected Calibration Error(ECE) of models across the mentioned datasets to quantify the reliability of model's predicted confidence levels, accompanied by reliability diagrams for visualization.